paulvha/MicroMod/SFs_MM_InputDisplay/README.md

 ## Getting Started

-Example1: From Adafruit, which is doing same as Example1 from SparkFun HyperDisplay_4DLCD.
+<br>Example1: From Adafruit, which is doing same as Example1 from SparkFun HyperDisplay_4DLCD.
 Took 5 minutes...
-Example2: is also from Adafruit.
+<br>Example2: is also from Adafruit.
 You can take an existing picture and show that on the HyperDisplay.
 Instruction on how to do that are in the sketch.
-Example3: includes working with the APA102 leds.
+<br>Example3: includes working with the APA102 leds.
-Example4: Shows fading of the APA102 LEDS
+<br>Example4: Shows fading of the APA102 LEDS
-Example5: If you connect a BME280 it will show on splitscreens(*1) and the leds the status of pressure, temperature, humdity
+<br>Example5: If you connect a BME280 it will show on splitscreens(*1) and the leds the status of pressure, temperature, humdity
-Example6: same as Example5, but now also show on Splitscreens(*1) the status of BLE (*2) and BME280 as well on the leds.
+<br>Example6: same as Example5, but now also show on Splitscreens(*1) the status of BLE (*2) and BME280 as well on the leds.
-Example7: show the usage of different standard fonts from Adafruit.
+<br>Example7: show the usage of different standard fonts from Adafruit.

-* 1) I have created an overlay library layer on-top-off the Adafruit libraries to keep it simple for the user.
+<br>--1) I have created an overlay library layer on-top-off the Adafruit libraries to keep it simple for the user.
 You now have splitscreens to show real information from a sketch or sensor with real working examples !!
 How to use them in real working examples is shown in the Example3 - Example7.

-* 2) depends on ArduinoBLE support of the processor board.
+<br>--2) depends on ArduinoBLE support of the processor board.

-<b>Word of warning<\b>
+**Word of warning**
 The display with an Artemis processor is very slow as each pixel is addressed with a seperate SPI call (either SparkFun or AdaFruit) and thus the overhead is high.
 I would only advice this carrier board with another processor like and ESP32, Teensy or Nrf52480 for the display.

 ## Repository Contents